 We believe that outstanding teaching and learning has rigorous and meaningful assessment at its heart and that this is used to inform teachers, parents/carers and students.
 There are different types of assessment that we use and these can broadly be split into two main types: formative assessment and summative assessment.

 Formative assessmentÂ takes place in every lesson and reshapes learning and teaching as it provides regular and meaningful feedback both to the teacher and the learner.
 This feedback can be through various different methods such as: discussion, written work, self or peer assessment or through formative testing.
-Pupils/students are regularly involved in formative assessment and through their time at the school will develop skills to help them to assess their work and set challenging targets for improvement.
-Teachers will also provide pupils/students with meaningful formative assessment comments which will include clear targets for improvement (that the student should act upon) and also celebrate areas of strength.
+Students are regularly involved in formative assessment and through their time at the school will develop skills to help them to assess their work and set challenging targets for improvement.
+Teachers will also provide students with meaningful formative assessment comments which will include clear targets for improvement (that the student should act upon) and also celebrate areas of strength.

-Summative assessmentsÂ are used for a number of purposes and once again, these assessments are used (where possible) to enable both teachers and pupils/students to develop next steps for learning.
+Summative assessmentsÂ are used for a number of purposes and once again, these assessments are used (where possible) to enable both teachers and students to develop next steps for learning.

 Key Stage 3 Assessment; students in Year 7 to Year 9

 Where departments wish to attribute a mark to e apiece of summative assessment, this takes the form of a numerical mark (for example, a mark out of 6).
 The scale is determined by each individual department.
 It is for individual departments to determine whether;

 - Key pieces of assessed work should have a numerical mark awarded